acend/openshift-operations-training/content/en/docs/02/05_worker-nodes.md

 * Choose to edit Machine count
 * Reduce the number of machines to 2 and click Save

-If you now switch to the Nodes or Machines overview in the menu on the left, you can see that OpenShift already began the deprovisioning process.
+If you now switch to the Nodes or Machines overview in the menu on the left, you can see that OpenShift already started the deprovisioning process.

 ### Change the number of nodes on the command line